 Stetson University College of Law, Gulfport, Florida, J.D., Cum Laude, 2001

 Bellarmine University, Louisville, Kentucky, B.A., Cum Laude, 1997

 I joined McBrayer’s Louisville office in 2010 after practicing for eight years at Landrum & Shouse, LLP.
 My desire to join the McBrayer team was for the simple fact that this firm is made up of a group of people who strive for excellence, who are responsive to their clients, and who are well connected to the community at the government, corporate and banking levels.
-I am a better lawyer today since joining the McBrayer team, working alongside a group of passionate lawyers on a daily basis.

 As a lifelong native of Louisville, I am devoted to serving the community that helped raise me.
 I am proud to say that I grew up in Louisville, attended high school at Saint Xavier, and went on to attend college at Bellarmine University.
 I enjoy coaching my son’s football and basketball teams, serving on the Board of Directors of Saint Matthews Baseball and Softball, and being a part of the community at Holy Trinity Parish Church alongside my wife and three children.
 Louisville has seen a lot of growth over the past several years, and I look forward to playing a role in the continued growth of this city through my community involvement.